waterbear-cloud/paco/docs/start-managed-webapp-cicd.rst

 First, you will have different ``instance_key_pair`` values for your EC2 instances.
-If you wanted to share keypairs between your dev and staging environments, you could copy the values from your staging environment into your dev enviornment.
+If you wanted to share keypairs between your dev and staging environments, you could copy the values from your staging environment into your dev environment.

 Next, you have an Application Load Balancer (ALB) which is configured to redirect ``*.yourdomain.com`` to ``yourdomain.com`` in your default prod configuration.
-In the dev enviornment this redirect is disabled and the listener to forward to the TargetGroup that has your web servers has the host ``dev.yourdomain.com``.
+In the dev environment this redirect is disabled and the listener to forward to the TargetGroup that has your web servers has the host ``dev.yourdomain.com``.

 This exposes your dev environment at ``dev.yourdomain.com``.
 You may not want to do this, however.
 Instead